 Vladivostok is a military port, located on the western shores of the Sea of Japan and is home to the Russian Navy’s Pacific Fleet.
 You will have the opportunity to visit its principal military attractions, including a visit to a preserved Wold War Two submarine.
 You will also be taken to one of the largest suspension bridges in the world over the Golden Horn Bay, which opened in 2012 for the APEC conference in the city.

-You will stay in the four-star Hotel Hyundai, which is conveniently located in the centre of Vladivostok.
+You will stay in the five-star Lotte Hotel, which is conveniently located in the centre of Vladivostok.

 Day 15 – Departing Vladivostok

 After breakfast, you will be transferred to Vladivostok airport to begin your journey home.

 Hotel and On-Board Accommodation: Although you will spend much of your time sightseeing or socialising in the trains public areas, you will find your hotel room, or cabin, a welcome retreat at the end of the day.
 All hotels are 5*, or the best available.
 Room upgrades are available on request and at extra cost.

 Experienced tour managers: Golden Eagle tour managers are selected for their linguistic and organisational capability, allowing you to sit back and relax on your Trans-Siberian adventure.

 Arrival and Departure Transfers: Arrival and departure transfers are included.

 Winter Accessories: You will be provided with complimentary Russian hats, traditional felt boots, a Golden Eagle embroidered scarf and woolly mittens on arrival, to help keep you warm.

 Welcome and Farewell Dinners: Golden Eagle welcome dinners offer all travellers the opportunity to make friends with one another before the adventure ahead.
 The farewell dinner offers the chance to share stories of your time on the Trans-Siberian and look ahead to future tours.